PRAVALIKA150/udacity_out_of_the_box_analysis/README.md.txt

-# Out of the Box Analytics by Pravalika
+# Out of the Box Analytics

 This Power BI project analyzes advertising performance to help Metro Staffing optimize monthly ad spend.